 Tolerations crop up at the office with cluttered desks, messy files, and mediocre performance.
 They arise with automobiles low on gas crammed with empty fast-food bags.
-They show up in our health when we eat at our desk, on the run, or from that fast-food bag in the car.
+They show up in our health when we eat at our desks, on the run, or from that fast-food bag in the car.
 Tolerations surround us.

-If tolerations are such a drain on our energy, why do we tolerate?
+If tolerations are such a drain on our energy, why do we tolerate them?
 Part of our willingness to tolerate comes from how we’re raised.
 Do you remember your parents saying “don’t rock the boat”?
 Other tolerations come from compromises we’ve talked ourselves into.
 And, some of our tolerations exist because there’s a payoff.

 - Keep a running list of your tolerations over the next several days.